whitecollaralgos/Algoways/docs/chartink.md

 # Chartink Integration

-OpenAlgo supports integration with Chartink for automated trading based on scanner alerts.
+AlgoWays supports integration with Chartink for automated trading based on scanner alerts.
 This integration allows you to:
 - Create and manage trading strategies
 - Configure symbols with quantities and product types
 - Handle intraday and positional strategies